High Efficiency Turbo-Machinery

 Clean, Efficient Diesel Engines

 The SuperTurbo has direct engine efficiency benefits through Turbo-Compounding capabilities, as well as enabling engine down-speeding, down-sizing, and alternative engine cycles such as the Miller Cycle.
-Greater control over the charge entering the engine also decreases particulate and NOx emissions.
+Greater control over the charge entering the engine also decreases particulate and NOx emissions, and provides the ability for exhaust gas bypass directly to aftertreatment for cold start and thermal management.

 Space-Age Traction Drive